collective/collective.developermanual/source/searching_and_indexing/query.rst

 	('getObjSize', u'Size')
     ]

-This output should be pretty self-evident: This query finds objects that were created today, which have "my querystring" in their description, are of type "Document" (ie, "Page"), and have "some_tag" in their tag set (you'll find that under "Classification").
+This output should be pretty self-explaining: This query finds objects that were created today, which have "my querystring" in their description, are of type "Document" (ie, "Page"), and have "some_tag" in their tag set (you'll find that under "Classification").
 Also, the results are being sorted in reverse order of the Effective Date (ie, the publishing date).
+We're getting at most 1000 results, which is the default cut-off.

 You can set the query expression (individual parts are evaluated as logical AND) using

     >>> tq.setQuery( your query expression, see above )

 The three parts of an individual query term are

     * 'i': which index to query
     * 'o': which operator to use (see `plone.app.querystring` for a list)
     * 'v': the possible value of an argument to said operator - eg. the query string.

+Other parameters can be manipulated the same way:

+    >>> tq.setSort_reversed(True)

 Accessing metadata